💰

 Overview

 Trade careers offer some of the best earning potential in the UK — often rivalling or exceeding graduate salaries.
 With chronic skills shortages across construction and building services, qualified tradespeople can command impressive wages, especially those who specialise or go self-employed.
-Here are the 10 highest paying trade jobs in the UK for 2026, based on real salary data from job boards, ONS statistics, and industry reports.
+Here are the 10 highest paying trade jobs in the UK for 2026, plus the live searches, alerts, and CV routes that turn salary research into applications.

 1. Crane Operator — £45,000 - £70,000